 You are ready to sell on Amazon: you have a great product, an optimized title, essential keywords and good reviews but you are not selling.
 Why are you not selling?
 Let’s say you are selling a toilet paper holder.
 When customers go to Amazon and type “toilet paper holder” into the search bar, your product does not appear.
 In fact, your product does not appear until you reach the 5th page of results!
 The solution to this is simple: launch an Amazon advertising campaign or hire an Amazon PPC agency to do so for you.

-There is a huge advantage to selling on Amazon, and reaching it’s millions of customers but the disadvantage is that you are competing against other similar sellers.
-The challenge then becomes how do you make your product stand out?
+There is a huge advantage to selling on Amazon and reaching its millions of customers but the disadvantage is that you are competing against other similar sellers.
+The challenge then becomes how to make your product stand out.
 How does your product become the first to show up when you are searching on Amazon?
 This is where Amazon ads come into play.

-Amazon ads are similar to any other advertising platform from Google, Facebook, Pinterest, etc. They work in the same way Google Ads works by typing in a keyword in the search box and the top results will be paid ads.
+Amazon ads are similar to any other advertising platform from Google, Facebook, Pinterest, etc. They work in the same way Google Ads works by typing in a keyword in the search box and having the top results as paid ads.
 You can usually identify ads across Amazon because they will say “sponsored” or “ad” above the image.